LyonsLab/StarBLAST/index.rst

 ----

-StarBLAST-VICE Setup
+Sequenceserver-VICE Setup
 --------------------

-StarBLAST-VICE is a Visual and Interactive Computing Environment app in CyVerse’s Discovery Environment (DE) for running interactive apps such as SequenceServer.
+Sequenceserver-VICE is a Visual and Interactive Computing Environment app in CyVerse’s Discovery Environment (DE) for running interactive apps such as SequenceServer.

 .. note::